 - Remember to bring your printed permit when you park.

 Turn right onto Broadway and walk two blocks.
 Turn right onto Quincy Street and walk two blocks, passing Sanders Theatre.
 Turn right onto Kirkland Street and make an immediate left onto Divinity Avenue.
 The Peabody Museum is on the left.

-Turn right as you exit the elevator and walk straight to Divinity Ave. the museum will be on the right.
+Turn right as you exit the elevator and walk straight on the path to Divinity Ave.
+The museum will be on the right.